 #3 Formulate Your Questions & Hypotheses

-From our initial digging into the problem, we likely have landed on a number of questions worth exploring.
-This will be the first time you start structuring your overall project into a group of questions or hypothesis.
+From our initial digging into the problem, we likely have landed on several questions worth exploring, some of which may be different than the initial problem that we defined.
+This will be the first time you start structuring your overall project into a group of questions or hypotheses.
 Remember the rule of three here to keep it simple for yourself.
 Grouping the questions will help you split up the work if you are in a team or at minimum to help you focus your attention in different areas.

 #4 The Hard (and frustrating) Part – Fine-Tuning